NathanaelSpecht/Engine/docs/API.md

 Behaviors:
 - [ ] String functions with better boundary condition checking than the c standard library.
-Is meant to replace the c standard library's `string.h`, should not be used alongside it because possible name collisions.
-Includes string-to-type and type-to-string conversion functions, as well as is-type functions to check if a string-to-type conversion will succeed.
+Is meant to replace the c standard library's `string.h`, but can be used alongside it, because there are no name collisions.
+- [ ] Conversion functions for string-to-type and type-to-string conversion, as well as is-type functions to check if a string-to-type conversion will succeed.
 - [ ] File function wrappers around the c standard library's `stdio.h`.
-Is meant as quality of life improvement.
-- [ ] Network function wrappers around the network sockets.
 Is meant as quality of life improvement.
 - [ ] State machines meant for dialogue, animation, event chains, gui, network connections, and ai.
 Anything with more than two states that needs simple logic for switching between them.